There are a number of mailing lists available. Please use them for any queries related to the use or development of SWIG.

 The links below are shortcuts to the archives from where you can browse the archives of postings from November 2005 onwards.

-The lists at Sourceforge can be searched directly using the Advanced search facility, but the recommended way to search is detailed below.
+The lists at Sourceforge can be searched directly on the Sourceforge SWIG mailing lists page, but the recommended way to search is detailed below.

 The original mailing lists in use prior to November 2005 are partially archived.